JurajNyiri/HomeAssistant-Tapo-Control/README.md

 <details>
   <summary>I see error `Invalid cloud password.`</summary>

 1. Ensure you have Third Party Compatibility turned on in official Tapo app on your smartphone.
 Tapo App -> Me -> Tapo Lab -> Third-Party Compatibility -> On
 2. Make sure that "Two-Step Verification" for login is disabled.
 Go in the Tapo app > Me > View Account > Login Security > Turn off the "Two-Step Verification".
 3. Reset your password.
 4. Make sure your camera can access the internet.
 5. Reboot your camera a few times.
 6. Reset the camera.
 Remove it from your account, do a factory reset, add it back with internet access, add it back to the integration.
+7. Try checking Third-Party Compatibility off and on again and opening the camera via Tapo App.
+8. If all of this fails (unlikely) repeat from step 1, wait a few hours and try again.

 </details>